aaronspring/test_website/index.md

 - Please see the [leaderboard](#leaderboard) for the score RPSS.
 - The open review is officially started.
 For questions, please go to the corresponding submissions repository via the [leaderboard](#leaderboard) and open an issue.
 Please conform to the [open review guidelines](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge/-/blob/master/OPEN_REVIEW_GUIDELINES.md).
+- We decided to give the five submissions with positive RPSS into expert peer review.

 #### 2021-10-22: Small modifications to `s2saichallengescorer`